Children and youth Reporter

 Co-Founder David Lesher is a veteran California journalist and state policy expert.
 He co-founded CalMatters in 2015 and led the organization as Editor/CEO until December 2018, when he continued to serve as Editor-in-Chief.
 Previously, he was Director of Government Affairs at the Public Policy Institute of California, a non-partisan think tank focused on state policy issues.
 Lesher has more than 25 years of journalism experience, largely at the Los Angeles Times where he was a political writer, state Capitol reporter and assistant national editor for the White House campaign.
 He also has served as Editor of California Journal magazine and as California Director for the New America Foundation.

-Marjie Lundstrom is a deputy editor who works with reporters covering health, children and youth, and the state Capitol.
+Marjie Lundstrom works with reporters covering criminal justice and mental health, and oversees the watchdog/accountability team.
 She has been a senior editor, investigative reporter, national correspondent and columnist at multiple outlets, including The Denver Post, The Sacramento Bee and, most recently, FairWarning in Southern California.
 In 1991, she and colleague Rochelle Sharpe of Gannett News Service were awarded the Pulitzer Prize for National Reporting for stories revealing flawed death investigations of children.
 The former writing coach for McClatchy, she also was a visiting faculty member at the Poynter Institute in Florida, teaching journalism ethics and news writing.
-She was honored in 2008 by the California Newspaper Publishers Association for her “lifelong commitment to the public’s right to know.
+She was honored in 2008 by the California Newspaper Publishers Association for her “lifelong commitment to the public’s right to know.”

-Byrhonda Lyons is an award-winning video journalist for CalMatters.
-She creates compelling video news stories that engage and educate viewers about policy and politics in California.
-Her work has appeared on the PBS NewsHour, KPBS, KVIE-PBS, and local television stations throughout California.
-She won an EPPY and an award from the California News Publishers Association (CNPA) for CalMatters’ 2018 Elections Guide.
-She also won a first-place CNPA award for producing a climate change explainer.
+Byrhonda Lyons is on our justice team and creates compelling multimedia stories about how California policies affect people’s everyday lives.
+From the state’s mental health crisis to an investigation into shady state contractors, her work aims to hold politicians accountable and educate Californians about the ins and outs of their state government.
+Byrhonda’s work has appeared on the PBS NewsHour, KPBS, KVIE-PBS, and local television stations throughout California.
+She’s won a National Headliner Award for her work during the 2018 elections.
+She has also received several awards from the California News Publishers Association.
 Prior to joining CalMatters, she was a freelance video producer and worked as a digital media specialist for the Natural Resources Conservation Service and the Fish and Wildlife Service.
 She was also an editor for the San Quentin News, an inmate-run newspaper in California.
-Byrhonda is a graduate of U.C.
-Berkeley’s Graduate School of Journalism and the University of Arkansas at Pine Bluff.
+Byrhonda is a graduate of UC Berkeley’s Graduate School of Journalism and the University of Arkansas at Pine Bluff.
 When she’s not working, you can catch her searching archives for trailblazing black women who have been left out of history books.

 College Journalism Network Editor